FlagBrew/PKSM-Core/README.md

 - _PKSMCORE_DISABLE_LOCATION_STRINGS: removes `i18n::location` and `i18n::locations` (`locations3.txt`, `locations4.txt`, `locations5.txt`, `locations6.txt`, `locations7.txt`, `locationsLGPE.txt`, `locations8.txt`)
 - _PKSMCORE_DISABLE_GEO_STRINGS: removes `i18n::subregion`, `i18n::country`, `i18n::rawCountries`, and `i18n::rawSubregions` (`countries.txt`, `subregions/*`)
 - _PKSMCORE_DISABLE_GUI_STRINGS: removes `i18n::localize` (`gui.json`)
 - _PKSMCORE_EXTRA_LANGUAGES: If defined, this must be a comma-separated list of language names.
 They will be added to the Language enum in order of appearance in the list with values starting at `u8(Language::CHT) + 1`, and will work properly with all i18n functions.
-If a given file
+If a given file for a language does not exist, it will use the English version.
+If there's no English version, it will likely fail gracefully, but I'd suggest staying away from that situation.

 Necessary include directories:
 - memecrypto